pymc-devs/pytensor/doc/extending/graphstructures.rst

 #.
 They represent arrays with shapes of :math:`1 \times N`, or, in code, ``(1,
    None)``, where ``None`` represents any shape value.

-Note that Aesara :class:`Type`\s are not necessarily equivalent to Python types or classes.
-Aesara's :class:`TensorType`'s, like `irow`, use :class:`numpy.ndarray` as the underlying Python type for performing computations and storing data, but :class:`numpy.ndarray`\s model a much wider class of arrays than most :class:`TensorType`\s.
+Note that Pytensor :class:`Type`\s are not necessarily equivalent to Python types or classes.
+Pytensor's :class:`TensorType`'s, like `irow`, use :class:`numpy.ndarray` as the underlying Python type for performing computations and storing data, but :class:`numpy.ndarray`\s model a much wider class of arrays than most :class:`TensorType`\s.
-In other words, Aesara :class:`Type`'s try to be more specific.
+In other words, Pytensor :class:`Type`'s try to be more specific.

-For more information see :ref:`aesara_type`.
+For more information see :ref:`pytensor_type`.

 .. index::
    single: Variable